 Gluten-Free Turkey Drippings Gravy is a lip-smacking and luscious gravy.
 It will have you wanting to lick your plate clean.
 It will elevate any turkey dinner.
 Indeed, there is nothing better than homemade turkey gravy.
 In all honesty, the pan drippings from a roasted turkey make all the difference.
 Gravy is essential for Thanksgiving.
 Gravy is normally quick and easy to make.
 Not to mention, that the recipe is versatile.
-It is versatile as it depends on how the turkey was seasoned.
+It is versatile as it depends on how the turkey is seasoned.
 A flavorful addition to mashed potatoes, stuffing, and poultry.

 Gluten-Free Turkey Drippings Gravy